 It is recommended not to leave the bulk (or indeed any) of the homework to Monday night.
-Please feel free to help your child with their homework, although I do need to see what they are capable of independently.
-If they are confused or stuck, they can clarify what needs to be done before leaving on Friday or on Monday about the work set.
+If they are confused or stuck, they can clarify what needs to be done before leaving on Thursday or on Friday about the work set.
 They need to use this time rather than say ‘I couldn’t do it’ when they are handing the work in.
 However most of the work will be revision or research that they can work on alone.

-Children will bring home their spelling book on a Monday, which they will have worked on in a specific spelling lesson in school.
+Children will bring home their spelling homework on a Monday, which they will have worked on in a specific spelling lesson in school.
 Ideally, they will learn the rules and exceptions that help them spell the focus words and others similar to them.
 To help this, children will also bring home a set task relating to their weekly spellings.
-Homework and spellings needs to be completed by Friday, and their spelling book returned to school.
-They are tested on Friday with the children writing sentences containing the words which will be dictated to them.
+The children will be tested each Friday with the children writing sentences containing the words which will be dictated to them.

 Please find the spelling glossary below.
 It covers every year group – Year 6 have to be able to do everything!

 You can scroll right to the end to see what will be specifically taught in Y5/6.